-Please note: you must complete the PEM server installation process on the host of the PEM server (and pem backend database), selecting Database on the Advanced options dialog, and modifying the connection properties of the pg_hba.conf file on the PEM server before using the Web Services option to install PEM-HTTPD.
+Note: You must complete the PEM server installation process on the host of the PEM server (and pem backend database), selecting Database on the Advanced options dialog, and modifying the connection properties of the pg_hba.conf file on the PEM server before using the Web Services option to install PEM-HTTPD.

-This option invokes the installation steps documented in Section 3.1.2.2, Installing Web Services.
+This option invokes the installation steps documented in Installing Web Services section.

 • Select Database to use an existing Postgres server (version 9.4 or greater), or to install only the database server that is distributed with the PEM server installer.

-This option invokes the installation steps documented in Section 3.1.2.1, Specifying a Database Host.
+This option invokes the installation steps documented in Specifying a Database Host.

-After selecting an installation option, click Next to continue.
+After selecting an installation option, click \mathtt{Next} to continue.